 Argentum is also good for anticipatory anxiety such as that experienced before public speaking or taking an exam.

-It’s also recommended if you suffer from anxiety brought on by a phobia such as claustrophia or fear of heights.
+It’s also recommended if you suffer from anxiety brought on by a phobia such as claustrophobia or fear of heights.

-If you’re life is driven by “what ifs,” argentum might be the ideal remedy for you.
+If your life is driven by “what ifs,” argentum might be an ideal remedy for you.

 Aconitum is a beautiful but poisonous flowering plant found throughout temperate parts of the world that goes by the common names of monkshood or wolf’s bane.